May 31, 2019

 My body was doing surprisingly well in that I had not training once again.
 Transitory pains were there and then not…. but my Plantar Fasciitis has come back in a big way.
 I’ll have to see what this is about, and if it settles down.
 Other than that….feeling pretty good.

-Walking beside the beach gives you an opportunity to see a lot of people in their swim suits annoying the weather, sand, and surf.
+Walking beside the beach gives you an opportunity to see a lot of people in their swim suits enjoying the weather, sand, and surf.
 Now, call me old fashioned, but I am not a fan of those bathing suits that consist of a near invisible thread running up between the wearers cheeks.
 When I see this I avert my eyes immediately.
 I know you may be saying “You need to get with this times, old timer”.
 Sorry, but I just don’t think this is appropriate for any man to wear.
 I also do admit when I see a couple wearing matching suits I am conflicted…..but aver my eyes just to be sure.

 I finally made it to Vila do Conde….not after 22km, but almost 30km.
 A very long day to be sure.
 I suspect I will be hurting a bit in the morning.